Exercise Training for Breast Cancer

 The trial information does not specify whether you need to stop taking your current medications.
 However, if you are receiving targeted therapies like CDK4/6 or PARP inhibitors, you cannot participate in this trial.

-Is exercise training safe for breast cancer patients?
+What prior data suggests that this exercise training is safe for breast cancer patients undergoing chemotherapy?

 Demetra Christou, PhD